Wayne Bridge: International career

+Boxing

+On 23 March 2018, Bridge took part in an exhibition boxing match against English television personality Spencer Matthews as part of BBC's Sport Relief programme.
+Bridge defeated Matthews via unanimous decision after three rounds.

+On 18 January 2025, it was reported that Bridge was being lined up to face English internet personality KSI on 29 March in a professional boxing match.
+Later that night during the broadcast of MF & DAZN: X Series 20, KSI came into the ring and revealed his original opponent scheduled for March withdrew, thus leading into a face-off with Bridge.
+The pair got into a brawl after KSI pushed Bridge and brought up John Terry and Bridge's former girlfriend Vanessa Perroncel.
+Two days later Bridge withdrew from the bout due to the comments made by KSI.

 Personal life

 Bridge was in a relationship with French model Vanessa Perroncel from 2005 to 2009.
 They had a son together, Jaydon Jean Claude Bridge, who was born on 21 November 2006.
-The next day, Bridge signed a new four-year contract with Chelsea, on 22 November 2006.
+The next day, Bridge signed a new four-year contract with Chelsea.

 In January 2010, a super injunction was imposed by a High Court judge preventing the media reporting that Bridge's former teammate John Terry had allegedly had an affair with Perroncel shortly after she split from Bridge.
 The injunction was lifted a week later.
 On 25 March, Perroncel succeeded in a claim against Bridge for maintenance for their son with the High Court awarding her a payment of £6,000 per month until Jaydon's 18th birthday.
 The News of the World printed an apology for the story on 3 October 2010 to Perroncel for invading her private life, and indicating that she has refuted the claims against herself and Terry.

-On 8 April 2013, The Saturdays singer Frankie Sandford announced on Twitter that she was engaged to Bridge.
+On 8 April 2013, the Saturdays singer Frankie Sandford announced on Twitter that she was engaged to Bridge.
 She gave birth to their son, Parker Bridge, on 18 October 2013.
 The couple married on 19 July 2014 in a private ceremony.
 In January 2015, Sandford announced that they were expecting their second child.
 On 15 August 2015, Carter Bridge was born.

-Bridge was a contestant in the 2016 series of TV show I'm a Celebrity...
-Get Me Out of Here!, but was voted out on 2 December.
+Bridge was a contestant in the 2016 series of television series I'm a Celebrity...Get Me Out of Here!, but was voted out on 2 December.
 In 2019, he won the first celebrity series of Channel 4's SAS: Who Dares Wins, after trekking the El Morado glacier in Chile.

 Bridge has spoken about his love for playing poker, which began when his friends started a local monthly home game.
 He plays in one day live events, and has described his style of play as 'kamikaze'.